xlab-si/manageiq-cisco_intersight-docs/README.md

  ### As a user I need to be able to validate that credentials for Intersight are valid before adding or updating the provider.

-This process is covered within the section [on adding the provider](#as-a-user-i-need-to-be-able-to-add-a-new-intersight-provider-to-manageiq)
+This process is covered within the section [on adding the provider](#as-a-user-i-need-to-be-able-to-add-a-new-intersight-provider-to-manageiq).

  ### As a user I need to be able to delete an existing Intersight provider from ManageIQ.

+This user story is similar to [updating the credentials](#as-a-user-i-need-to-be-able-to-update-the-credentials-for-an-existing-intersight-provider).

  ### As a user I need to be able to add Intersight providers for multiple Intersight labs.